 The most informative anywhere material on the subject of contemporary artificial flowers, grouped in a series of short articles is available on this page.
 If you do not have time, or patience to read it all, focus just on the classication of all kinds of silk flowers manufactured today.
 Please note that the other information you find online on the subject may be often a peripheral rendition of the comprehensive content from there (first version published in 2005) and other pages on our website.

-We keep good inventory and have to steadily keep replenishing it and supplementing it with new specimens of highest quality faux artificial flowers.
+We try to keep good inventory and have to steadily keep replenishing it and supplementing it with new specimens of highest quality faux flowers.
 We ship completed arrangements' orders all year round, except during two last weeks in December.
 As we never buy anything in quantities until we first see a product, we have done extensive travelling over the years.
-Therefore, sourcing and prospecting for new, top quality synthetic flowers is constant, costly and never really ending process.
+Therefore, sourcing and prospecting for new flowers is constant, costly and never really ending process.

-But since the end of 2008 we cannot count on uninterrupted supply stream of many flower kinds, in selection and quality we had been accustomed to before and from the same as before channels.
+But since the end of 2008 we cannot count on uninterrupted supply stream of many flower kinds, in selection and quality we had been accustomed to before and from the same as before channels of distribution.
 2009 and 2010 were the years where not only tens od factories making excellent quality real/ fresh/ natural touch flowers irrevocably closed but many large wholesale operations on four continents went out of business.
 And the currently existing and new manufacturing enterprises offer the replacement and/ or new flower products that are often inferior in appearance, material composition and quality.
 In addition, prices of artificial flowers in general doubled and tripled since 2007.
 Labor costs overseas have increased sharply and high energy prices have affected the outsourced production facilities.
 Do you know that energy counts for 40% of manufacturing costs?
 Although the supply situation improved somewhat in 2012 and 2013, production outputs for 2014 were just a bit more than half what they were in 2008.
 We do not have the data for 2015 yet.